Utah data on violent crime and arrests

 Violent crime in Utah

-In 2022, 242 violent crime incidents per 100,000 residents were reported to police in Utah.
-This is 16 percent higher than the violent crime rate in 2012.
+In 2023, 232 violent crime incidents per 100,000 residents were reported to police in Utah.
+This is 1 percent higher than the violent crime rate in 2013.

-The crime rate in Utah in 2022 was 36 percent lower than the United States average.
+The crime rate in Utah in 2023 was 38 percent lower than the United States average.

-Data regarding crime and unsolved rates come from the FBI’s Uniform Crime Reporting Program.
+Data regarding crime and solve rates come from the FBI’s Uniform Crime Reporting Program.
 Violent crime includes homicide, aggravated assault, robbery, and rape.
 Crime rates are calculated by dividing the number of estimated incidents by the total population for a given geography.
 For more information, see the data sources and methodology section below.

-Unsolved violent crime in Utah
+Solved violent crime in Utah

-Unsolved violent crime by county in Utah
+Solved violent crime by county in Utah

-Unsolved violent crime by agency in Utah
+Solved violent crime by agency in Utah

 Crime rates are calculated by dividing the number of estimated incidents by the total U.S. population.
 Population data come from the U.S. Census Bureau American Community Survey 1-year estimates (table B01003) and the 2020 Decennial Census Redistricting Data (table P1).

-Unsolved rates are the number of reported crimes not cleared by arrest or by exceptional means divided by the number of reported crimes.
+Solve rates are the number of reported crimes cleared by arrest or by exceptional means divided by the number of reported crimes.
 A reported crime incident is cleared by exceptional means if a law enforcement agency is unable to arrest or formally charge a person with a crime, but the agency has met the following conditions:

 1. Identified the person who committed the crime